knopkem/dicomweb-proxy/data/readme.txt

-default storage location for cached dicom-images
+-default storage location for cached dicom-images
-Note: you can customize this via the config file, also images are regularily pruned, depending on the "cacheRetentionMinutes" setting
+-Note: you can customize this via the config file, also images are regularily pruned, depending on the "cacheRetentionMinutes" setting